msobanjo/courseware/topics/jenkins/modules/scm/README.md

 4. Set the `Content type` to be `application/json`
 5. Select `Add Webhook`

+### Push a New Change
-Now try pushing a change to your GitHub repository, your Jenkins should start building very shortly afterwards.
+Now try pushing a change to your GitHub repository, your Jenkins job should start building very shortly afterwards.